Wähle deine Reisedaten, um einen Preis zu sehen

 • Assist with food preparation and design enrichment activities for the primates, placing them in enclosures to stimulate their minds and prevent boredom in captivity which can lead to depression

 • Veterinary students and veterinarians will have the chance to work with the sanctuary’s exotic veterinarian at their clinic.
-Approved volunteers may also help care for primates in the ICU.
+Approved volunteers may also help care for primates in the onsite ICU.

 • In your free time, enjoy a variety of activities, including shark diving, wildlife safaris, local markets, historical tours, Zulu cultural shows, horse-riding and relaxing on stunning golden beaches.